Segments allow Admins to create saved groups of users and are used as part of the Campaigns feature to send targeted messages at scale.

 In the below example, the query will return:

-1) all users who are subscribers of the Putnam organization who are licensed in Arizona
+1) all users who are connections of the Putnam organization who are licensed in Arizona

-2) all users who are subscribers of the Putnam organization who are licensed in New York
+2) all users who are connections of the Putnam organization who are licensed in New York

 Note the same result can be found by using a comma in between the states for the finra_registered_states Value as shown below.
 The comma allows you to use just one group.